IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 <!-- Note: please use the table of contents as defined in the front matter rather than the traditional markdown styling. -->

-##  Why the functional perspective
+##  Why the Functional Perspective

-The gensis of regarding neural networks as function machines is owed to the original analysis of ensembling overfit neural networks in the 1990's as a way to reduce the residual generalisation error for two-hidden layer networks performing classification tasks, inspired by notions of fault tolerant computing, wherein a noisy rule is formed by combining many local minima using a collective decision strategy making the resulting output less fallible than any single network<d-cite key="hansen1990neural"></d-cite>; showsing how shallow MLP networks employ different functions to enable improved performance.
-Fort et al,. popularised this understanding for deep neural networks where they eplored the properties of ensembled neural networks and via prediction compariisons over just traditional loss and accuracy analysis<d-cite key="fort2019deep"></d-cite>; the work echos the understanding of "noisy" function combination to answer important questions regarding the efficacy of ensembled network performance.
+The gensis of regarding neural networks as function machines is owed to the original analysis of ensembling overfit neural networks in the 1990's as a way to reduce the residual generalisation error for two-hidden layer networks performing classification tasks, inspired by notions of fault tolerant computing, wherein a noisy rule is formed by combining many local minima using a collective decision strategy making the resulting output less fallible than any single network<d-cite key="hansen1990neural"></d-cite>; showing how shallow multilayer perceptron (MLP) networks employ different functions to enable improved performance.
+Fort et al,. popularised this understanding for deep neural networks where they explored the properties of ensembled neural networks via prediction comparisons over just traditional loss and accuracy analysis<d-cite key="fort2019deep"></d-cite>; the work echos the understanding of "noisy" function combination to answer important questions regarding the efficacy of ensembled network performance.

 Understanding that neural networks form different functions over their input space is a critial idea that has numerous safety implications.
-In this blog post we reproduce existing functional analysis conducted by fort et al., on contemporary vision transformers, providing accuracy, loss, prediction disagreemnt and visual analysis of networks trained on the dataset and then further the work by introducing the results for the best attempts of contemporary literature to capture function of neural networks<d-cite key="klabunde2023similarity"></d-cite>.
+In this blog post we reproduce existing functional analysis conducted by Fort et al., on contemporary vision transformers, providing accuracy, loss, prediction disagreemnt and visual analysis of networks trained on the dataset.
+We then further the work by introducing the results for the best attempts of contemporary literature to capture function of neural networks<d-cite key="klabunde2023similarity"></d-cite>.
 We provide a commentary on the pitfalls of traditional analysis of accuracy, loss and visual representations of network functions and outline the importance of culminating such analysis with more quantative methods; closing with a perspective on the wider role functional analysis can have on neural network interpretability and safety in the future.

 <!-- This theme supports rendering beautiful math in inline and display modes using [MathJax 3](https://www.mathjax.org/) engine.
 You just need to surround your math expression with `$$`, like `$$ E = mc^2 $$`.